TJJP/garage-pi-v2/README.md

 ### Setup Rasbian
 You can find instuctions on [How to set up your Raspberry Pi without a keyboard, monitor, or mouse on howchoo](https://howchoo.com/g/mzgzy2mwowj/how-to-set-up-raspberry-pi-without-keyboard-monitor-mouse).

+### NO port forwarding!!!
+This project does not need to have port fowarding to work!
+It uses telebit!

 ### Install Garage-Pi-v3 From Repository (faster)
 1. Open up a terminal